tobiies/tyrone/README.md

 tyrone is a python script built to imitate a virtual assistant.

 # features
+as of now, tyrone can:
+* roast
-as of now, tyrone can roast, say interesting factoids and say hello and bye in different ways. he can also recite the date and time and open the github.
+* say interesting factoids
+* say hello and bye in different ways
+* show credits
+* recite the date and time
+* open the github

-* tyrone is a wip (work in progress).
+*tyrone is a wip (work in progress).